JNPRAutomate/ansible-junos-evpn-vxlan/README.md

 - Leaf are configured with standard trunk interface facing servers,
 - 1 server is dual-attached to both leaf using EVPN/ESI and LACP

 All devices names, Ip addresses loopback addresses etc .. are defined in the [inventory file named hosts](hosts).
 All physical connections are defined in the [topology file under group_vars/all](group_vars/all/topology.yaml).

 ## 1.1.
-Regenerate configuration
+Regenerate configurations

 Even without real devices, it's possible to regenerate configurations for all devices using ansible playbooks provided with the project